vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

 plot_fi(fi[:30]);
 ```

 The way these importances are calculated is quite simple yet elegant.
 The feature importance algorithm loops through each tree, and then recursively explores each branch.
 At each branch, it looks to see what feature was used for that split, and how much the model improves as a result of that split.
 The improvement (weighted by the number of rows in that group) is added to the importance score for that feature.
 This is summed across all branches of all trees, and finally the scores are normalized such that they add to 1.

 #### Removing Low-Importance Variables

+Since there many variable in the table.
+Some variable have contribute marginally to the overall prediction.
+To reduce the comptation and resource these values should be removed.

 ```
 to_keep = fi[fi.imp>0.005].cols
 len(to_keep)